galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 Essentially, the critical assessment concept involves evaluating a theory, situation, statement, or something else with the goal of supporting its dominant paradigms or disproving them as well as suggesting a better alternative plan.
 Any view or conclusion needs to be backed up by credible evidence in order to be considered critical.
 In metagenomic research, critical assessment of the data interpretation is especially important, because merely accepting the data as truth would not suffice.

-{%cite noauthor_critical_nodate%} (CAMI) was established in 2012.
+{%cite Sczyrba2017%} (CAMI) was established in 2012.
 The objective of CAMI is to evaluate metagenomics methods independently, comprehensively, and without bias.
 The initiative provides users with comprehensive information about the performance of methods in all relevant scenarios.
 Therefore, it assists users in the selection and application of methods as well as their proper interpretation.

 During the 1st CAMI challenge, extensive metagenome benchmark data sets were generated from newly sequenced genomes of around 700 microbial isolates and approximately 600 circular elements that were distinct from strains, species, genera or orders represented by public genomes.
 Four challenges were suggested (assembly, binning, taxonomic profiling, taxonomic binning).
 Overall, 16 teams worldwide submitted 215 submissions to the CAMI1 challenge, consisting of 25 programs and 36 biobox implementations, with permission to publish.

-{%cite noauthor_critical_nodate-1%} (CAMI2) started in 2019.
+{%cite Meyer2021%} (CAMI2) started in 2019.
 It includes 4 different challenges: